linttrapmedia/oem/README.md

   ['tablet:style', 'fontSize', '80px'],
 )()
 ```

+Note: If you're using the CDN dist file all functions are available on the `window.oem` object.
+Example `oem.State`, `oem.HTML`, etc.

 ## Standard Traits
 Traits are functions that are responsible for attaching a single behavior and/or trait to an html element.
 The following is a list of all the standard traits that come with OEM by default.